binbinmods/Unofficial-AtO-Balance-Patch/Unofficial AtO Balance Patch/README.md

 Targets mostly: low cost draw cards, undercosted cards, cards that provide too much benefit, and cards that deal too much damage for their cost.

-In Exchange, I also nerf Monty and Colin's base speed by 1.

 ### Modified Cards:
 - Carnage